 Our Board of Trustees

-David Liddiment was appointed as the Chair for The Hepworth Wakefield Trust in 2010.
+Alice Rawsthorn OBE was appointed as Chair of The Hepworth Wakefield in May 2018.

 Linda Bennett founded women’s footwear and fashion retailer LK Bennett in 1990.